nair0lf32/mcs/README.md

 - If you used rbenv too make sure you have the latest version or at least latest version of `ruby-build` (to avoid an `OpenSSl` version conflict too *sigh)

+The blog is deployed on [Github Pages](https://pages.github.com/) using a github action workflow.
+The workflow is available in the `.github/workflows` folder.

 <!-- TODO:
 - add contributing, code of conduct, license support resources...
 -->